pytorch/xla/.github/ci.md

 We have two build paths for each CI run:

-- `torch_xla`: we build the main package to support both TPU and GPU[^1], along with a CPU build of `torch` from HEAD.
+- `torch_xla`: we build the main package to support TPU, along with a CPU build of `torch` from HEAD.
 This build step exports the `torch-xla-wheels` artifact for downstream use in tests.
   - Some CI tests also require `torchvision`.
 To reduce flakiness, we compile `torchvision` from [`torch`'s CI pin][pytorch-vision-pin].
   - C++ tests are piggybacked onto the same build and uploaded in the `cpp-test-bin` artifact.
-- `torch_xla_cuda_plugin`: the XLA CUDA runtime can be built independently of either `torch` or `torch_xla` -- it depends only on our pinned OpenXLA.
-Thus, this build should be almost entirely cached, unless your PR changes the XLA pin or adds a patch.

-Both the main package build and plugin build are configured with ansible at `infra/ansible`, although they run in separate stages (`stage=build_srcs` vs `stage=build_plugin`).
+The main package build is configured with ansible at `infra/ansible`.
 This is the same configuration we use for our nightly and release builds.

-The CPU and GPU test configs are defined in the same file, `_test.yml`.
+The CPU test config is defined in the file `_test.yml`.
 Since some of the tests come from the upstream PyTorch repository, we check out PyTorch at the same git rev as the `build` step (taken from `torch_xla.version.__torch_gitrev__`).
 The tests are split up into multiple